Policy Owner:||Program Services|

 Download a PDF version of the policy

-A Tenant may have a Guest stay in their home for a maximum of 30 days, in total, within a 12-month period.
-The 30 days may be consecutive or non consecutive days and applies to any one individual that stays in the tenant's unit.
+A tenant may have a guest in their home for a maximum of 30 days, in total, within a 12-month period.
+The 30 days may be consecutive or non-consecutive days and applies to any one individual that stays in the tenant's unit.
 In special cases, as defined below, guests may stay in a unit longer than 30 days.

-The purpose of this policy is to make sure that all Tenants understand their responsibilities related to Visitors and Guests and for Toronto Community Housing to meet the following objectives:
+The purpose of this policy is to make sure that all tenants understand their responsibilities related to visitors and guests, and for Toronto Community Housing to meet the following objectives:

-- Explain when a person is considered a Visitor or a Guest;
+- explain when a person is considered a visitor or a guest;

-- Explain when a market rent household is required to inform Toronto Community Housing of changes to their household composition as required by this policy and further supported by the Addition to Household Composition Directive;
+- explain when a market rent household is required to inform Toronto Community Housing of changes to their household composition as required by this policy and further supported by the Addition to Household Composition Directive;

-- Explain when a rent-geared-to-income household is required to inform Toronto Community Housing of changes to their household composition as required by this policy and further supported by the Addition to Household Composition Directive;
+- explain when a rent-geared-to-income household is required to inform Toronto Community Housing of changes to their household composition as required by this policy and further supported by the Addition to Household Composition Directive;

-- Establish the maximum length of time Tenants can have Guests;
+- establish the maximum length of time tenants can have guests;

-- Establish exceptions to the maximum permitted time for Guests;
+- establish exceptions to the maximum permitted time for guests;

-- Balance the Tenant's right to use their home and Toronto Community Housing's requirement to assess household eligibility for housing;
+- balance the tenant's right to use their home and Toronto Community Housing's requirement to assess household eligibility for housing;

-- Make sure that subsidies are based on the true household income, including anyone who moves into the unit;
+- make sure that subsidies are based on the true household income, including anyone who moves into the unit;

-- Ensure that residential units are not improperly transferred or sublet.
+- ensure that residential units are not improperly transferred or sublet.